 A straight swap often takes one to two business days on site for set and startup.
 Permit turnaround and final inspections may add two to seven days.
 If significant ductwork, gas-line upsizing, or electrical upgrades are needed, the project can run several days or weeks depending on permit and inspection schedules.
 Plan for contingency days if the bid includes optional work like duct sealing or vent reroutes.
 Clear communication with your contractor about timeline and inspection scheduling helps avoid surprises.Safety steps crews should take

 Cost varies by efficiency, model, and any required duct or gas work.
 Expect a mid-range straight swap in Boulder City to run about $3,500 to $6,000.
+For detailed pricing information, see our furnace replacement cost guide.
 Condensing models, vent reroutes, or duct repairs can add $200 to $3,000 or more depending on scope.
 Get three bids and check for local rebates that lower your net cost.
 Ask bidders to list optional items separately, like duct sealing, gas-line upsizing, and condensate traps.
 This lets you compare apples-to-apples.
 Also ask contractors to include current rebate and financing options in their quotes to show true net cost and payback.Financing and rebates to consider

 Dealers often offer financing and low-interest loans for equipment purchases.
 Check NV Energy incentives and federal tax credits for qualifying heat pumps and energy upgrades.
 Rebates change frequently, so ask contractors to include up-to-date incentive info in the quote.
 When evaluating efficiency choices, run a simple payback calculation based on local gas prices, estimated annual run hours, and available rebates.
 This helps you decide whether a higher-AFUE model makes financial sense for your Boulder City home.Typical extra costs to plan for